francescobozzo/asa_project/report/03-problem-analysis.md

 In the deliveroo environment it is insufficient since many tiles can be non walkable, but at the same time it's fast heruistic to compute.

-## Problem parameters estimation
+## Problem parameters estimation {#sec:problem-parameters-estimation}

 As explained in Section {@sec:deliveroo}, multiple parameters can be modified during the game initialization.
-Some of them are given to the agent, others are obscure and can be only estimated using different solutions.
+Some of them are given to the agent, others are obscure and can be only estimated.
 We mainly focused on the estimation of player speed and parcel decay for a more accurate computation of the potential reward associated to a given parcel.

-### Player speed
+### Player speed {#sec:player-speed}
 Each time the agent moves the new position is communicated by the environment to the agent, we have decided to keep track of the timestamp in which the information is perceived.
 The list of timestamps can then be used to estimate the player velocity using the following algorithm:

 \begin{algorithm}[H]